The co-op bookstore for avid readers

 About the Author

 Clare Pollard was born in Bolton in 1978 and lives in London.
 She is a poet, editor and translator and has published five collections with Bloodaxe: The Heavy-Petting Zoo (1998), which she wrote while still at school; Bedtime (2002); Look, Clare!
 Look!
-(2005); Changeling (2011), a Poetry Book Society Recommendation; and Incarnation (2017).
+(2005); Changeling (2011), a Poetry Book Society Recommendation, Incarnation (2017) and Lives of the Female Poets (2025).
 She has also written an illustrated book for children, non-fiction and two novels for adults.
 Her debut novel Delphi (Fig Tree, 2022; Avid Reader, US, 2022) has been translated into German, Dutch and Spanish.
+She won the Tadeusz Bradecki Prize in 2025 for her novel The Modern Fairies (2024), an award given to works that combine storytelling fiction and non-fiction in original ways, encompassing a range of artistic genres, disciplines, cultures and subjects.
 Clare Pollard was Editor of Modern Poetry in Translation from 2017 to 2022 and was appointed Artistic Director of the Winchester Poetry Festival in 2022.